LucasAPayne/DnDCharacterGenerator/README.md

 # DnDCharacterGenerator
 Generates the information necessary for an offical Dungeons & Dragons 5th edition character sheet, randomly or through user input.

 Note: This project has not yet reached its final form!
-Currently only generates Class, Race, Background, and Alignment.
+Currently only generates some of the information.

+## Known Issues
+* Crash caused by generating name.

 ## Future Features
 * First and foremost, this application will be able to generate all the information for the first page of a 5th edition character sheet.